yrammos/SublimeLog/README.md

 or, preferably, in the User subfolder:

 	./Packages/User/SublimeLog.sublime-settings

 Whatever path-filename you declare for the log is relative to your root folder, so please be sure you have adequate write permissions or the plug-in will complain politely.

 Note that Sublime Text no longer needs to be restarted for changes to these settings to take effect.

 ### Limitations

-Due to technical limitations beyond my control, the plug does not capture "system" messages output to the console by Sublime Text itself.
+Due to technical limitations beyond my control, the plug in does not capture "system" messages output to the console by Sublime Text itself.
 Among them are, for example, `Reloading plugin...` messages.
 This should be inconsequential for most users of `SublimeLog` but Your Mileage May Vary.
 See [this thread](http://www.sublimetext.com/forum/viewtopic.php?f=5&t=7655) if you are interested in further details.

 ### Serving suggestion